ADLINK-COM/sema-doc/README.md

-## How to add/modify the SEMA online documentatation
+## How to add/modify the SEMA online documentation

 ### Basic rules